sylynder/Slice-Library/README.md

 ### Slice Helper functions

-Since version 1.3.0 Slice-Library comes with a helper file with 89 functions!
+Since version 1.3.0 Plates comes with a helper file with 89 functions!
 This functions will help you a lot.
 Some of the are:

 + `app()` - Returns any library instance
 + `decrypt()` - Decrypts a given string